1. Introduction and Purpose

 There are several different ways to participate in the forum.
 Which one works best for you may depend on your preferred email client, how often you plan to post to the forum, and how much effort you are willing to put into optimizing your setup.

-You can view and participate in the discussion forum using your web browser by clicking on the button above.
-You will need to log in when requested.
+This is the preferred method to participate in any of our discussion forums.
+You can view and post to the GPC-talk forum in your web browser by clicking on the button at the top of this page.
+You will need to log in when requested, using the account you set up per section 3 above.
 After login, you may want to bookmark the page for future use.

-This method has several advantages including ease of use, keeping your email inbox clean, keeping discussion threads together, and eliminating excessive quoting of prior messages.
+This method has several advantages including ease of use, keeping discussion threads together, and eliminating excessive quoting of prior messages.
+Maybe the best part though, is you can fully review and participate in the discussions without receiving any email messages.
+Just login to your account and disable email delivery.

 You can also participate in the discussion forum by email, using your preferred email client.
 Some email clients work better than others and some have better tools for managing the incoming messages.
 When you initially subscribe to the forum, email delivery is enabled by default.
-You will begin receiving email messages, and you can post to the forum by sending an e-mail from your subscribed address to.
+You will begin receiving email messages, and you can post to the forum by sending an e-mail from your subscribed address to GPC-talk at grizz dot org.

 Due to the volume of messages you may prefer to configure your email service to filter the forum messages into a separate folder (or label), and bypass your inbox.
 Otherwise, the GPC-talk messages may make it difficult to focus on your more important email.
 We have a step-by-step procedure for Gmail, but other services will be similar.